piaoyh/KTetris/README.md

-# KTetris
+# Purpose
-This is for Keiin students.
+This is for Keiin students to study how to design software.